Person resting in a bathtub filled with flower petals, symbolizing recovery and self-care after overcoming the work martyr complex

 Bias in Performance Reviews: How to Avoid It

-Bias in Performance Reviews: How to Avoid It By Dr. Lisa Orbé-Austin Performance reviews are one of the most powerful tools a manager can use to shape team growth and culture.
+Performance reviews are one of the most powerful tools a manager can use to shape team growth and culture.
 When done well, they promote learning, accountability, and trust.
 When done poorly, they can reinforce inequity, discourage engagement, and unintentionally perpetuate bias.
-Understanding bias in performance review is essential…
+Understanding bias in performance review is essential if you want to build a fair, high-performing organization.
+Featured Snippet Summary:…

 Colorful letters spelling LEAD emerging from the word LEARN on a chalkboard, representing leadership growth and first-time manager development.